wilsonzlin/ltsu/README.md

 **Default:** 3.

 How many parts to upload at the same time.
-Too many may cause rate limiting, increased errors, and degraded performance.
-Too few may result in very slow total upload times.
+A high value might cause rate limiting, increased errors, and degraded performance.
+A low value might result in very slow total upload times.

 #### `retries`